Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Edge Arrival in General Graphs

-It is not hard to verify that for each edge $e \in E$ incident to vertex $v$, if $e$ is safe for $v$, then $r_e = a_{e,1}$, the larger weight realization.
-Indeed, assuming that $r_e = a_{e,2}$, the value $a_{e,2}$ is parsed after $a_{e,1}$ by \cref{AlgoOff} and, thus, it cannot be the case that $e \in \Eprime$.
-Given this fact, we have
+It is not difficult to verify that for each edge $e \in E$ incident to vertex $v$, if $e$ is safe for $v$, then $r_e = a_{e,1}$, the larger weight realization.
+Indeed, assuming that $r_e = a_{e,2}$, the value $a_{e,2}$ is parsed after $a_{e,1}$ by \Cref{AlgoOff} and thus it cannot be the case that $e \in \Eprime$.
+Given this fact, we have the first passage of the following display: